cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/code-block-guidelines.md

 Use the `json` language for **JSON code blocks** or **JSON fragments.**

-Multi-line cURL commands with a JSON body should use `bash` syntax highlighting, as stated in [Displaying terminal commands](#displaying-terminal-commands).
+Multi-line curl commands with a JSON body should use `bash` syntax highlighting, as stated in [Displaying terminal commands](#displaying-terminal-commands).

 {{<Aside type="note">}}JSON fragments may appear with a red background in GitHub because they are not valid JSON.
 Make it clear in the documentation that it is a fragment and not an entire piece of valid JSON content.
 {{</Aside>}}